MrFriendCS/AH-CS/docs/sdd/AH-CS-SDD.md

 ## String Formatting

-An f-string can be used instead of concatenating a string with a non-string.
+An f-string can be used instead of concatenating variables.

 ``` python
 pi = 3.14159265359